How the free shares offer (WELCOME300) works

-The headline cashback offer, but you’ve got to be quick — this one ends 30 April 2026.
-After that the welcome bonus (covered next) takes over.
-Open to new IG share dealing customers only, meaning ISA, GIA or SIPP.
-Account opened and funded in April, money held until the end of October, cashback paid in November.
+The cash alternative, but you’ve got to be quick — this one ends 30 June 2026.
+Open to new share dealing clients (ISA, GIA or SIPP), or existing IG clients who’ve been contacted directly by IG to take part.
+Invest in June, hold through to the end of October, cashback paid by the end of November.

 How the tiers work